johnthagen/sealed-typing-pep/README.rst

     public sealed interface Node
         permits Leaf, Branch {}

     public final class Leaf {}
     public final class Branch {}

 The advantage of this requirement is that subclasses can be defined anywhere, not just in the same file, eliminating the somewhat weird file dependence of this feature.
-Once disadvantage is that requires that all subclasses to be written twice: once when defined and once in the enumerated list on the base class.
+Once disadvantage is that it requires that all subclasses to be written twice: once when defined and once in the enumerated list on the base class.